 Direct links and scannable codes convert existing traffic into instant messaging contacts.
 Links work well for website traffic.
 They can be used as a way to contact customer service, ask for an receive a lead magnet, even a way for people to subscribe to your newsletter.
 They're easy to use, try it yourself by contacting us through Facebook Messenger, WhatsApp, Telegram or Line.

 Scannable codes work like QR codes.
 Once a person recognizes the code, they'll open the relevant messaging app, and scan the code.
+The most popularly known example is Facebook Messenger Scan Code.
 For countries like China where QR codes are popular this is a no brainer.
 In Japan, companies reward customers for scanning by offering to send coupons to those who do.
 Scannable codes are a great way to convert offline traffic like that in a store to an instant messaging contact for your business.
+Start trying with your Messenger Code and you will see how it works.

 If you create a plethora of links all over your website and blog posts you're going to want to know where that traffic is coming from, which links are actually working for you.
 To track this Facebook Messenger and WhatsApp offer references.
 They work kind of like UTM Tracking, place a reference at the end of you're link and you'll be able to see which link they actually click on and if you connect a chat automation platform, you'll be able to respond instantly with a fit for purpose response as well.